 On behalf of our team at the University of Washington Center for Educational Leadership, I am writing to wish a happy and peaceful new year to all of CEL’s partners, peers and supporters.
 I write this year with hope and optimism for what the coming decade will hold...

-How to reset your school leadership teams and teacher professional learning with an Instructional Leadership Academy
+Resetting leader and teacher learning with an Instructional Leadership Academy

 May 20, 2019